microsoft/botframework-solutions/docs/_docs/skills/samples/calendar.md

 ```

 2. Configure the settings of your registered app in Azure App Registration portal
-    - Make sure your account have the admin privileges to access your tenant's meeting room data.
+    - Make sure your account has permission to access your tenant's meeting room data, testing the previous query will validate this.
     - In Authentication, set "Treat application as a public client" as "Yes"
     - In API Permissions, add Scope: **Place.Read.All**

 3. Run the following command:
 ```powershell
  ./Deployment/Scripts/enable_findmeetingroom.ps1